olesyapro888/Plan_My_Trip_App_Pandas_API/README.md

 PlanMyTrip app was created to recommend ideal hotels based on clients' weather preferences.
 The project tasks are:
  - Using API skills to retrieve the current weather description for each city.
- - Making input statements to filter the data for their weather preferences, which be used to identify potential travel destinations and nearby hotels.
+ - Identifying potential travel destinations and nearby hotel by making input statements to filter the data for their weather preferences.
- - From the list of potential travel destinations, the beta tester choose four cities to create a travel itinerary.
+ - Creating a travel itinerary from the list of potential travel destinations.
 After, creating a travel route between the four cities as well as a marker layer map by using the Google Maps Directions API.

 ## `Resources`
 The analysis was created using software resources: Python 3.8.8, Jupyter-notebook : 6.3.0, OpenWeather Platform, Google Maps Platform.